wjakew/focus/README.md

 - **Real-time Preview**: See your markdown rendered as you type.
 - **Syntax Highlighting**: Code blocks and markdown syntax are highlighted for better readability.
 - **Toolbar Shortcuts**: Quick access to common markdown formatting options like headers, bold, italic, lists, and more.
+- **Reading Mode**: Distraction-free reading experience that hides the editor and focuses on the rendered content.
 - **File Management**: Create, open, save, and save-as functionality for managing your markdown files.
 - **Lightweight**: Built with minimal dependencies for fast performance.
 - **Local AI Integration**: Enhance your writing with AI-powered suggestions, auto-completion, and grammar checks, all running locally for privacy and speed.